CrossGeeks/AzurePushNotificationPlugin/README.md

 ### API Usage

-Call **CrossAzurePushNotification.Current** from any project or PCL to gain access to APIs.
+Call **CrossAzurePushNotification.Current** from any project to gain access to APIs.

 ## Features